You Never Know What Someone Has To Say Unless You Ask A Question

-I really want to see him succeed and I want him to understand how the little things all add up and how credit cards are a revolving door leading to no where but a black hole unless they are paid in full.
+I really want to see him succeed and understand how the little things all add up and how credit cards are a revolving door leading nowhere unless they are paid in full.

 We started tracking our spending in all areas and couldn’t believe how much money we were wasting each month on things like dining out or shopping at Costco!- Nurse Frugal

 This may be tough for him but I will be there to support him along the way.